 - 14 oz can of artichoke hearts drained and chopped

-- 10 oz cherry tomatoes sub grape tomatoes, cut in half
+- 10 oz cherry tomatoes or grape tomatoes, halved

-- 1 tbsp capers optional, sub chopped olives
+- 1 tbsp capers optional, or chopped olives

 - 1 lemon juiced